jdegand/cssbattle/README.md

 - [HashNode](https://nazanin-ashrafi.hashnode.dev/how-to-make-a-moon-with-css) - how to make a moon with css
 - [Toptal](https://www.toptal.com/developers/cssminifier) - css minifier
 - [Unused CSS](https://unused-css.com/blog/css-half-circle/) - css half circle
+- [Stack Overflow](https://stackoverflow.com/questions/39339196/how-to-make-circles-repeat-in-the-background-of-an-element-in-full-css) - how to make circles repeat in the background of an element